 The ‘ai kapu was abolished after the death of Kamehameha in 1819 when his son became the Hawaiian Kingdom’s second monarch Liholiho, (Kamehameha ll).
 Acting with his mother Keopuolani and Queen Ka’ahumanu’s encouragement, he ate these forbidden foods with the women of his court.
 The gesture began a shift within the Hawaiian religion and new freedoms for women.
 It was a shrewd move among these two Ali’i Wahine (royal women) as it assured political power to the line of Kamehameha monarchs because it limited the power of the ali’i below them.
 Ka’ahumanu would guide the next two monarchs through the changes of western influences and a new religion.

 In the book Kamehameha’s Children Today, by authors Charles Ahlo and Jerry Walker it was noted that “the women accompanied their husbands on these war expeditions, as well as the young male and female aliʻi.
 Most of these chiefesses who went with their husbands were adept at shooting a musket …”

-Well there you have it.
-Hope you enjoyed learning about the Hawaii’s first King and how this beautiful state was once it’s own kingdom.
-Though there is still some contention about how Hawaii was annexed by America the culture has survived and is striving to uphold the honor and wisdom of ancestors like Kamehameha The Great.
+Well, there you have it.
+Hope you enjoyed learning about Hawaii’s first King and how this beautiful state was once its own kingdom.
+Though there is still some contention about how Hawaii was annexed by America, the culture has survived and is striving to uphold the honor and wisdom of ancestors like Kamehameha The Great.